PC-Toolbox/PC-Toolbox/SECURITY.md

 - Unsupported on Windows Vista

 Version 0.11.3
-- Supported on all Devices!
+- Supported on all Openrating Systems

 Version 0.11.4
+- Supported on all Operating Systems

+Version 0.11.5
-- Supported on all Devices!
+- Supported on all Operating Systems

 ## Reporting a Vulnerability
 If there are any vulnerabillities please report them in Issues.
 Make sure to give a clear descripton on what the problem is.
 If your issue is accepted it